 - Saddle brackets to attached to the fence and feed wire through and screws to attach the brackets to the fence.

 - A crimping tool to attach the Jaw Swage Rigging Screws to the wire.

 - Rectangle Slim Pot(s).
-I purchased mine from my local garden centre.
+I purchased mine from Ascot Vale Garden Centre.
 Similar pots can be found at Bunnings and other pot stores.
 Please note the number of pots you require will depend on how much coverage on your fence/wall is required to be covered.